Querzion/bash.gnome/README.md

 ## What the Script Does
 - Detects the package manager (apt, dnf, or pacman).
 - Updates the package list.
+### Installs:
+  - GNOME Tweaks
+  - GNOME Shell Extensions
-- Installs GNOME Tweaks, GNOME Shell Extensions, and GNOME Shell Extension Manager.
+  - GNOME Shell Extension Manager
+  - Visual Studio Code
+  - Latest .NET SDK

 ## Compatibility
 ### The script is compatible with: